I’ve been looking at different properties to buy, and some have cast iron pipe plumbing. So, I was curious about how long do cast iron pipes last.

 How Do I Know If My Cast Iron Pipes Are Bad?

-The major signs that indicate cast iron pipes inside the house are already in bad condition are:
+The primary signs that indicate cast iron pipes inside the house are already in bad condition are:

 Cast iron is also used in the sewage lines that go from houses to the main lines.
-There are also some telltale signs that the cast iron pipes leading out from the house need to be replaced.
+There are also some telltale signs that the cast iron pipes leading out of the house must be replaced.
 They are:

-I’ll provide a brief description of what they look like and why they indicate that the cast iron plumbing may need to be replaced or repaired below.
+I’ll briefly describe what they look like and why they indicate that the cast iron plumbing may need to be replaced or repaired below.

-If the water that comes out of the tap is not perfectly clear, it’s typically because there is a blockage in the lines.
-The inside of a cast iron pipe can slightly rust, which creates a rough surface.
+If the water from the tap is not clear, it’s typically because of a blockage in the lines.
+The inside of a cast iron pipe can slightly rust, creating a rough surface.

 Leaks in Cast Iron Piping

-Easy-to-spot pools of water underneath the pipes are an obvious indication.
-You may also see droplets of water forming at certain points along the pipes.
+Easy-to-spot pools of water underneath the pipes are an unmistakable indication.
+You may also see water droplets forming at specific points along the pipes.
 These usually need to be repaired very soon as they can rot the wood.
 It’s harder for them to dry in colder months, leading to a bigger and bigger puddle of water.

 Ground Saggage

-If areas of the ground surrounding the house are lower than other areas, it could indicate that the pipes leading out from the house have a leak or have burst.
+If areas of the ground surrounding the house are lower than others, it could indicate that the pipes leading out from the home have a leak or burst.
 The excess water can cause the ground to sag.
 It’s also perfectly natural for the ground to sag in certain places.
-So, to know for sure, you’d need to do a sewer scope.
+So, you’d need to do a sewer scope to know for sure.

 Slow Drainage in Cast Iron Pipes

-When the pipes are clogged leading away from the house, the water will take longer to go down the drain.
-You’ll notice the sinks don’t drain at the normal speed, and you might get pools of water on the exterior of the house near the drains.
+The water will take longer to drain when the pipes are clogged leading away from the house.
+You’ll notice the sinks don’t drain at the average speed, and you might get pools of water on the house’s exterior near the drains.

 Pooling of Waste Water

-When there is a rupture or leak, wastewater can create small puddles in the yard and be wet even when the rest of the yard is dry, and it hasn’t rained recently.
+When there is a rupture or leak, wastewater can create small puddles in the yard and be wet even when the rest is dry and it hasn’t rained recently.

 Areas of the Yard That Are Growing Better Than Others

-Sewage is natural compost for the garden, so when there’s a leak or rupture in the pipes leading away from your house, it can have a positive effect on the plants in your yard.
-It’s very identifiable if there’s also a foul smell to the area that’s growing better than others.
+Sewage is natural compost for the garden, so when there’s a leak or rupture in the pipes leading away from your house, it can positively affect the plants in your yard.
+It’s very identifiable if the area also has a foul smell growing better than others.

 How Do You Identify Cast Iron Pipes?

-Pipes all look quite similar, so how can you tell if the plumbing you have is cast iron?
+Pipes all look similar, so how can you tell if your plumbing is cast iron?

 Cast iron pipes typically have a dull black finish.
-They also have unique bumps on each of the joins that aren’t present in PVC pipes.
+They also have unique bumps on each joint that aren’t in PVC pipes.
 When you tap on them, they should also produce a dull metallic sound.
 Copper pipes also have joints similar to cast iron, but copper pipes have a distinctive orange/red color.

-If you’re unsure whether they’re cast iron or not, it’s best to take some photos and post them where you can ask for people’s opinions.
+If you’re unsure whether they’re cast iron, it’s best to take some photos and post them where you can ask for people’s opinions.

-If all else fails, you can get a plumber in to take a look at them.
-But, they’ll likely be happy to tell you free of charge or at a low cost if you send them photos of the pipes.
+If all else fails, you can get a plumber to look at them.
+But they’ll likely be happy to tell you free of charge or at a low cost if you send them photos of the pipes.

 How Much Does It Cost to Replace Cast Iron Pipes?